 Also, contractors are constantly renewing their job search, so those who get exhausted by the process will be ill at ease.
 However, this problem can easily be overcome by working with a staffing firm (which handles the search in your place).

 As we just mentioned, full time employees get to know their coworkers and build relationships with them inside the workplace.
 This not only helps increase teamwork with in day-to-day projects but also helps with networking for the future.
 Full time IT employees get to know the company as well as the technology they are working with and get familiar with it, making them an expert in their field.

 We also mentioned, full time employees get the advantage of having their company provide them with benefits such as health, retirement and PTO.
 Some IT professionals value the security these benefits add.

 What one IT professional might see as a disadvantage, another might see as a benefit.
 It just depends on the goals you have for yourself and your career.
-The good news is, that whichever type of role you decide to take, there are plenty of opportunities in the technology field for you today.
+The good news is, that whether you choose contract versus full time employment, there are plenty of opportunities in the technology field for you today.